-Mortality Composting, a Viable Option
+Mortality Composting as a Viable Option

-Mortality composing is becoming a viable option for many farmers and ranchers out of sheer economic necessity.
-For many years, rendering services were the preferred choice for disposal of animal mortalities and, in many cases, is still a preferred method if the price is right.
+Mortality composting is becoming a viable option for many farmers and ranchers out of sheer economic necessity.
+For many years, rendering services were the preferred choice for disposal of animal mortalities and is still a preferred method if the price is right.
 However, these services have become so few and far between that their fees are usually too expensive to justify.
 As in any enterprise, necessity and expense are great incubators of invention.
 This turn of events, along with an improved understanding of composting principles, have led many to turn to composting as a viable alternative for disposal.
-As composting practices have become more widely researched and implemented, they have emerged as a viable and economically smart solution for livestock operations interested in an alternative to expensive processes such as rendering, incineration, burning and land filling.
+As composting practices have become more widely researched and implemented, they have emerged as a viable and economically-smart solution for livestock operations.